-First of all let me say thank you for taking a chance on me by downloading my free song.
+First of all let me say thank you for taking a chance on me by downloading my music.
 It means a lot to me to have you join up and be part of my own personal musical journey and I appreciate your taking the time to check out what I do.
 I know we’ve only just met – cyber-wise – and so I thought it would be cool to tell me a little about myself and how it has come to be that you are now reading this message from me.
 Sure you could just go and check out the Bio page of my website but that is for the general public not the people that have shown a real interest in my music.

 Okay so here it is ….